Continuous eigenfunctions of the transfer operator for Dyson models: Abstract

 \section{Abstract}

-In this article we address a well-known problem at the intersection of ergodic theory and statistical mechanics.
-We prove that there exists a continuous eigenfunction for the transfer operator corresponding to pair potentials that satisfy a square summability condition, when the inverse temperature is subcritical.
+In this article we address a well known problem at the intersection of ergodic theory and statistical mechanics.
+We prove that there exists a continuous eigenfunction for the transfer operator corresponding to pair potentials that satisfy a square summability condition on the variations, when the inverse temperature is subcritical.
 As a corollary we obtain a continuous eigenfunction for the classical Dyson model, with interactions $\J(k)=\beta \, k^{-\alpha}$, $k\ge1$, in the whole subcritical regime $\beta<\beta_c$ for which the parameter $\alpha$ is greater than $3/2$.